LukGit/local-news-weather-frontend/README.md

 Earthquake data is obtained from the USGS API site.
 Use this link: "https://earthquake.usgs.gov/fdsnws/event/1/query?format=geojson&starttime=2021-02-25&endtime=2021-02-26&eventtype=earthquake&minmagnitude=4"

-Hurricane data is obtain from the NOAA API site at: "https://www.nhc.noaa.gov/CurrentStorms.json".
+Hurricane data is obtained from the NOAA API site at: "https://www.nhc.noaa.gov/CurrentStorms.json".

 In order to obtain current weather condition via Weather API, use this link: "https://api.weatherapi.com/v1/forecast.json?key=apikey&q=zip" (substitute apikey with your own key and zip with zip code in decimal)
 ```